twistlock/docs/api/descriptions/policies/compliance_ci_serverless_get.md

-Retrieves the compliance policy for serverless functions built in your Continuous Integration (CI) pipeline>.
+Retrieves the compliance policy for serverless functions built in your Continuous Integration (CI) pipeline.
 A policy consists of ordered rules.

 This endpoint maps to the policy table in **Defend > Compliance > Functions > CI** in the Console UI.